 Woe to critical and overbearing parents (Pr 4:3; 31:2; Col 3:21)!
 Woe to insensitive employers (Pr 29:21; Deut 24:14-15; Eph 6:9)!
 Woe to pastors that roughly treat church members (I Thess 2:7; I Pet 5:3)!
 Woe to a man ignoring the poor (Pr 21:13; 29:7; Job 31:13-22)!
 Woe to a man failing to think about offences and correct them (Matt 5:21-26)!

-There is a better lesson!
-Though no other person can relate to your spirit, there is a Counselor and Friend that can.
+Christian, there is a better lesson!
+Though no other person can relate to your spirit, there is a Friend that can.
 Jesus Christ, God in the flesh, feels all your infirmities, and He has experienced all the temptations you face (Heb 4:12-15).
 He can help you in your darkest hour (Heb 2:18), and He can give peace that passes understanding (Phil 4:7).